-In this section we recall Golumbic's [8] definition of an interval graph and some other concepts and theorems that will be used in our model.
+In this section we recall Golumbic's [6] definition of an interval graph and some other concepts and theorems that will be used in our model.

 Definition 3.1.
-An undirected graph G is called an interval graph if its vertices can be put into a one-to-one correspondence with a set of intervals I of a linearly ordered set (like the real line) such that two vertices are connected by an edge of G if and only if their corresponding intervals have non-empty intersection.
+An undirected graph G is called an interval graph if its vertices can be put into a one-to-one correspondence with a set of intervals I of a linearly ordered set (like the real line) such that two vertices are connected by an edge of G iff their corresponding intervals have non-empty intersection.
 I is called an interval representation for G.